clairey-zx81/json-model/BACKLOG.md

 - [ ] backend: fix `unused but set variable` warning
 - [ ] backend: cleanup unused assigned variable, see `mv-08/openapi-311.c`
 - [ ] backend: useless computations in `mv-17/xor_01.pl`
-- [ ] c-backend: get pval string into a variable for strcmp unrolling and inlining
 - [ ] static: improve likely hints, eg may only category
 - [ ] backend: optimize pattern "res = E1; return res || E2;" (only one use)
 - [ ] backend: remove useless `ELSE NULL` see `mv-02/geo.sql`